kunhwiko/concepts/fundamentals.md

 Step 2) Load program into memory
 Step 3) Create thread structures and initial value for the state of threads Step 4) Make thread known to the dispatcher

+When a program is loaded into memory and becomes a process, memory is divided into 4 sections
+1) Text : current activity as represented by contents of the registers
+2) Data : section for global and static variables
+3) Stack : temporary data such as function parameters, addresses, local variables
+4) Heap : dynamically allocated memory during runtime
 ```

 ###### Concurrency / Scheduling